enockowusu52-rgb/ENOCK-OWUSU-22688016-/README.md

 2. **MNIST Dataset (Classification)**
    - Classify handwritten digits (0–9) using DNN, CNN, and LSTM-based approaches.

 The project begins with data preprocessing and exploratory analysis, followed by the design and training of baseline models (DNN), advanced models (CNN, LSTM), and a hybrid architecture.
 Performance is evaluated using metrics such as MAE, RMSE, R² (for regression), and accuracy and macro-F1 (for classification).
-Additional analyses include hyperparameter sensitivity, visualization of predictions, and statistical comparison using the Diebold–Mariano test.
+Additional analyses include hyperparameter sensitivity, visualisation of predictions, and statistical comparison using the Diebold–Mariano test.

 Key findings highlight the importance of **inductive bias** and **task-architecture alignment**:
 - CNNs perform best for image data due to spatial feature extraction.